HyphenAI/challenge-ml-nlp-nlu/README.md

 ##Data

-You will be provided 2 files to work with:
+You will be provided 4 files to work with, 2 files for each steps(training and test):

-*  train_dataset.txt, is the dataset for training, it's formatted in a way to be easy to process:
+*  train_dataset.txt, train_dataset_2.txt, are the dataset for training, it's formatted in a way to be easy to process:
 		1- first line is a question
 		2- second line is the answer to the question